norlandrhagen/CMAP/_build/html/_sources/catalog/datasets/Altimetry_REP.rst.txt

 | :ref:`Altimetry_REP`          |  |globe| | |sat|    | Observation |     1/4° X 1/4°        |         Daily        |  2013-01-01  | 2018-06-10 |
 +-------------------------------+----------+----------+-------------+------------------------+----------------------+--------------+------------+

-Dataset Description
-*******************

-Simons CMAP contains **Reprocessed Satellite Altimetry** records from 2013-01-01 through 2018-06-10 collected from the Copernicus Marine Environment Monitoring Service.
-The dataset is generated from remotely sensed satellite data and contains multiple ocean altimetry products.
-The dataset has a spatial resolution of 1/4° X 1/4° and a daily temporal resolution.

 Table of Variables
 ******************